 - Click Save changes

-- Filename: anything ending in .zip or .txt (by default,
+- Filename: your store name ending in .zip

 - Log into your Aten Software account

 - Go to My Account > Manage Feed > Advanced Settings.